Exams -> Veterinary Exams

 NC State Exam

-The NC state exam consists of 100 questions and is based on the PRACTICE ACT (General statutes and Administrative Rules) governing the practice of veterinary medicine in North Carolina.
+The NC state exam is taken in Raleigh, NC and consists of 100 questions and is based on the PRACTICE ACT (General statutes and Administrative Rules) governing the practice of veterinary medicine in North Carolina.
 There are 70 True/False and 30 Multiple Choice questions; passing score is 70.
 Results for this examination are known in approximately one (1) week.
 The fee is $250 and is non-refundable or applicable toward a future exam.

 NOTE: See application below for test dates and exam process.
 We DO NOT offer exams in November or December.